-"Pardon me," replied Mr Barlow, "if I interrupt you here, and give you another specimen of the singularity of my opinions.
-I am contented to take your son for some months under my care, and to endeavour by every means within my power to improve him.
-But there is one circumstance which is indispensable, that you permit me to have the pleasure of serving you as a friend.
+"Pardon me," replied Mr. Barlow, "if I interrupt you.
+I will readily take your son for some months under my care, and endeavour by every means within my power to improve him.
+But there is one circumstance which is indispensable-that you permit me to have the pleasure of serving you as a friend.
 If you approve of my ideas and conduct, I will keep him as long as you desire.
-In the mean time, as there are, I fear, some little circumstances which have grown up, by too much tenderness and indulgence, to be altered in his character, I think that I shall possess more of the necessary influence and authority, if I, for the present, appear to him and your whole family rather in the light of a friend than that of a schoolmaster."
+In the mean time, as there are, I fear, some little circumstances, which have grown up by too much tenderness and indulgence, to be altered in his character, I think that I shall possess more of the necessary influence and authority, if I, for the present, appear to him and your whole family, rather in the light of a friend than that of a schoolmaster."